ElektraInitiative/libelektra/doc/API.md

 - The keys for your application, called say *myapp*, should be created under `/sw/org/myapp/#0/current`
 	+ sw is for software
-	+ org is the organisation.
+	+ org is the organization.
 For uniqueness a full reverse url encoded with '/' instead of '.' is useful.
 	+ `#0` is the major version of the configuration
 	+ current is the default configuration profile.
 	+ That means you just need to kdbGet() `/sw/org/myapp/#0/profile`